 - 1. The complete database was backed up. - 2.
-Ten streams of ACID transactions were started.
+Nine streams of ACID transactions were started.
 Each stream executed a minimum of 100 transactions. - 3.
 While the test was running, one of the disks from the database/log R10 array was removed. - 4.
 It was determined that the test kept on running.
 SQL Server did not error. - 5.
 The pulled disk was replaced with a new disk.
-Log disk eventually completed it's RAID rebuild process without any isses.
+Log disk completed it's RAID rebuild process successfully.